 A guide to visual storytelling

-he audience is jaded.
-They have spent a lifetime seeing — and ignoring —ads.
+The audience is tired.
+They have spent a long period seeing — and ignoring —ads.
 It’s just noise now.
 Go online, and things don’t get better.
 Banners.
 Pop-ups.
-Every social media platform is now driven by algorithms, which will float or sink the message.
+Every social media platform is now run by algorithms, which will float or sink the message.

-Shlomi Ron is figuring out a way to get around this.
+Shlomi Ron is discovering a way to solve this issue.

 You Know It When You See